-The "zero" (no action) alternative would correspond to not implementing the solar PV plant on Santo Antão Island and would go against the objectives of the Renewable Energy and Improved Utility Performance Project and the priority needs of the Government of Cape Verde as identified in the Electricity Sector Master Plan.

-Given that the project site is owned by the State and there are no known plans for its alternative use, it is anticipated that in case of no implementation of the PV plant the land will continue without a specific use.
+The "zero" (no action) alternative would correspond to not implementing the solar PV plant on Maio Island and would go against the objectives of the Renewable Energy and Improved Utility Performance Project and the priority needs of the Government of Cape Verde as identified in the Electricity Sector Master Plan.
+It is anticipated that in case of no implementation of the PV plant the land (state owned) will become part of the planned industrial park to be developed by the Maio Municipality or continue without a specific use.